 The competitive advantages offered by emergent technology cannot be underestimated, and those with an open mind — and sufficiently strong cyber defenses — will be best positioned to adapt and thrive.

-The pandemic has many feeling less tethered to their current domicile while even more committed to protecting life goals and loves ones.
+The pandemic has many feeling less tethered to their current domicile while even more committed to protecting life goals and loved ones.
 A goals-based lens offers clarity during a time of uncertainty.

 Source: Survey of Northern Trust Wealth Management high net worth clients (>$5M in investable assets) conducted August 2020 to September 2020.